MooersLab/latex-emacs/README.md

 In addition, you can extend Emacs with the Emacs Lisp programming language.
 Elisp is a variant of LISP that was customized to ease the configuring of Emacs.
-Emacs is essentially a platform for building a customized text editor.
+Emacs is a platform for building a customized text editor.
 You can customize your LaTeX environment and add functions to aid your workflow.

-Of course, other text editors have these features too.
+Of course, other text editors have these features too, but Emacs is the most extensible.
-However, Emacs seems to me to be the most extensible.
+It is the ultimate editor: Once you become competent at Emacs, you will not make another editor your primary editor.
-In my opinion, it is the ultimate editor: Once you become competent at it, you will not make another editor your primary editor.
+You might still use other editors, but Emacs will meet most of your needs.

 Emacs has been under development for 45 years.
 According to the [Lindy effect](https://wiki2.org/en/Lindy_Effect), it should be available for another 45 years.